Ved52-ui/Whatsapp-Chatbot/README.md

 ----------------------------------------------------
 -Tap the 3-dot menu → Linked Devices → Link a Device
 ----------------------------------------------------
--Scan the QR code shown in Chrome</b>
+-Scan the QR code shown in Chrome